hosseintoussi/hosseintoussi.github.io/_posts/2016-04-29-Troubleshooting.markdown

 #### _Understand:_
 Understand how can the problem occur, and list down what could be wrong.
 Ask others who also know about the problem (Communicate!).

-### collecting information on the problem
+### Collect information on the problem
 It's time for some discovery!
 In this step you should be searching, reproducing the problem, and gathering as much information as you can.
 The more information you have the easier you can identify the root cause.

 #### _Search:_
 If its a known problem, try googling the symptoms or the error (if there is any), see if you can find anything that might help you with the issue.
 If it's an application you are troubleshooting, start by looking into the logs.
 Basically use all the channels you can to collect information.

 #### _Reproduce the problem:_
-Try it yourself, see how is it that you get the problem.
+Try it yourself, see how it is that you get the problem.
 Pay good attention to details.
 Try to map your search findings to what you are experiencing and take note.

-### Getting to the root cause:
+### Get to the root cause:
-As you collect enough information you should move forward and try to locate the root cause. here are three steps that can help you narrow down the problem.
+As you collect enough information you should move forward and try to locate the root cause.
+Here are three steps that can help you to narrow down the problem.

 #### _Possible causes:_
 Based on the information you've gathered you can list down what you think could be causing the problem.